 Freshwater pearl mussel is a globally threatened, long-lived and extremely sensitive species that can be impacted by many forms of pollution, particularly sediment and nutrient pollution hydrological and by and morphological changes, which may arise from developments, activities or changes in any part of the catchment.
-There are two species of freshwater pearl mussel in Ireland (Margaritifera and Margaritifera durrovensis) and both are protected under Annex II and Annex V of the EU Habitats Directive.
-Within the Plan area, Margaritifera Sensitive Areas21 of Margaritifera, but current status unknown" is identified.
-Other are found within the Barrow River catchment (as mapped on Figure 4.7).
+There are two species of freshwater pearl mussel in Ireland (Margaritifera and Margaritifera durrovensis) and both are protected under Annex II and Annex V of the EU Habitats Directive, Within forested areas cover about one-tenth of the country.
+Despite rapid development in the past two decades, Ireland's landscape is predominantly rural and agricultural.

+the Plan area, Margaritifera Sensitive Areas are found within the Barrow River catchment (as mapped on Figure 4.7).

 Twenty-seven Management Plans for the Freshwater Pearl Mussel have been published, the objective of which is to restore the freshwater pearl mussel populations in 27 rivers, or stretches of rivers that are within the boundaries of Special Areas of Conservation.
-The most significant pressures across these catchments were identified as: point sources in relation to guarries, sand/gravel pits and wastewater treatments plants; and diffuse sources associated with agriculture (including overgrazing), forestry and on-site wastewater treatment systems.
+The most significant pressures across these catchments were identified as: point sources in relation to quarries, sand/gravel pits and wastewater treatments plants; and diffuse sources associated with agriculture (including overgrazing), forestry and on-site wastewater treatment systems.